 6. Mobile access

 As a society glued to our mobile phones, you’d be missing a trick by not having an LMS that’s easily accessible on mobile.
-Mobile friendly LMSs mean employees can complete courses anytime, anywhere.
+Mobile friendly LMS mean employees can complete courses anytime, anywhere.

 7. Integration with other systems